margaretmf/margaretmf.github.io/research.md

 Romanticizing the past stems from feeling like people have lost something from the past.
 Romanticizing the past also stems from glorifying a past that was not as pretty in reality.
 Aspects of the past still remain present today in new forms.
 Through stories, people can take up dark aspects of the past and learn from them.
 Also through stories, people can take up hidden realities not fully covered in traditional ones.

+Sharing history helps people understand why the world is the way it is, and how our ancestors made decisions.
+Sharing stories from the past differs from believing that the past is better than the present in an imaginary, and delusional way, however.

 ----------